OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

    ![](images/100/5.JPG)

+- Once the installation is complete, you will end up on the Finish page.
+At this point, you can click the Close button to exit the installation wizard.

+	![](images/100/6.JPG)

 - You should now be complete with **the GoldenGate Microservices for Oracle software installation**.

-	![](images/100/6.JPG)
 ----------------------------------------------------------------------------------------------------